WALR-FM

 WALR-FM (104.1 MHz Kiss 104.1) is a commercial radio station licensed to Palmetto, Georgia and serving Metro Atlanta.
 It is owned by the Cox Media Group and airs an urban adult contemporary radio format.
-The studios are co-located with other Cox-owned radio stations and WSB-TV in Midtown Atlanta on West Peachtree Street.
+The station's studios are co-located with other Cox-owned radio stations and WSB-TV in Midtown Atlanta on West Peachtree Street.

 WALR-FM is a Class C1 station with an effective radiated power (ERP) of 100,000 watts.
-The transmitter is on Duncan Memorial Highway (Route 166) in Winston, Georgia.
+Its transmitter is on Duncan Memorial Highway (Route 166) in Winston, Georgia.
 WALR-FM broadcasts in the HD Radio hybrid format.
-Its HD2 digital subchannel carries a dance music format known as "The Surge."

 Programming

 Mornings begin with Atlanta radio legend Frank Rodriguez, known professionally as Frank Ski.
-In middays, Dyron Ducati is heard, followed by British rapper Monie Love in afternoons.
+Middays are hosted by Dyron Ducati, followed by British rapper Monie Love in afternoons.
 In the evening, a "Slow Jamz" show is heard until midnight.
-Sunday mornings, ordained minister Twanda Black hosts an urban gospel program.
+On Sunday mornings, ordained minister Twanda Black hosts an urban gospel program.
 In 2018, Terri Avery became the Program Director.